vmstan/gravity-sync/README.md

 ### Option 1

-From your *secondary* Pi, login via SSH and copy the `gravity-sync.sh` script to your user.
-In this example we will use git to keep the latest copy of the script on your server.
+Login to your *secondary* PH, and while in your users home directory, use `git` to clone the script to your server and keep the latest copy of the script on your server.

 ```
 cd ~
 git clone https://github.com/vmstan/gravity-sync.git
 cd gravity-sync
 ```

+Proceed to the Configuration section.

 ### Option 2